IgniteUI/igniteui-docfx/en/components/themes/sass/typography.md

 ## CSS Classes

 In addition to adding text styles for all components based on type scale categories, we also style the default h1-h6 and p elements.
-We also separate semantics from styling.
+This allows us to separate semantics from styling.
 So for instance, even though the `h1` tag has some default styling that we provide when using `igx-typography`, you can modify it to look like an `h3` by giving it a class of `igx-typography__h3`.

 ```html
 <h1 class="igx-typography__h3">Some text</h1>